Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Methods

 \subsection{Bayesian analysis}

-Bayesian analysis is a popular tool to study the inverse problem when one analyzes noisy data $d$ to infer the probability distribution of the parameters $\theta$ describing a given model.
+Bayesian analysis is a popular tool to study the inverse problem when one analyzes noisy data $\bm{d}$ to infer the probability distribution of the parameters $\bm \theta$ describing a given model.
 Bayes' theorem connects data and model via

-where $p\left(\theta | d \right)$ is the posterior distribution, which describes the probability of the parameters given the data.
-Bayes' theorem says it is equal to computing the likelihood $p \left(d | \theta \right)$, which describes the probability of the data given the parameters times the prior $p\left(\theta \right)$, which is the probability of the parameters before analyzing data, divided by the evidence $p\left( d \right)$, which is the probability of the data itself.
+where $p\left(\bm{\theta} | \bm{d} \right)$ is the posterior distribution, which describes the probability of the parameters given the data.
+Bayes' theorem says it is equal to computing the likelihood $p \left(\bm{d} | \bm{\theta} \right)$, which describes the probability of the data given the parameters times the prior $p\left(\bm{\theta} \right)$, which is the probability of the parameters before analyzing data, divided by the evidence $p\left( \bm{d} \right)$, which is the probability of the data itself.
+The evidence is important for model comparison, however, it is not needed for MCMC sampling.
+See Ref.~\cite{sivia2006data} for a pedagogical introduction to the method.

 Calculating the posterior distribution analytically can only be done in special cases.
 A powerful approach to numerically compute the posterior distribution is to draw samples from it using MCMC techniques.
 Standard approaches, like the Metropolis-Hastings algorithm~\cite{Metropolis:1953am}, only require the knowledge of the likelihood and the prior, but not the evidence.
 During MCMC sampling, posterior samples are drawn by computing the ratio of likelihood times prior of two consecutive steps.
-This can become computationally expensive because the likelihood and prior have to be evaluated many times to have a large enough sample size to approximate the posterior distribution, especially in higher-dimensional parameter spaces with multi-modal distributions.
+This can become computationally expensive because the likelihood and prior have to be evaluated many times to have a large enough sample size to approximate the posterior distribution, especially in higher-dimensional parameter spaces with multimodal distributions.
 To perform the MCMC analysis, we utilize the \texttt{emcee} sampler, which has been introduced in Ref.~\cite{Foreman-Mackey:2012any}.
 It is based on the affine-invariant ensemble sampler proposed in Ref.~\cite{2010CAMCS...5...65G}, which makes it more efficient than the standard Metropolis-Hastings algorithm.
-In all of our MCMC analyses in Sec.~\ref{app_results}, we have combined 10 independent \texttt{emcee} runs with 20 walkers with 500 steps each.
+In all of our MCMC analyses in Sec.~\ref{app_results}, we have combined 2 independent \texttt{emcee} runs with 50 walkers with 1000 steps each.
+In total, this corresponds to 100000 draws from the posterior distribution.